 Design tips for anodizing aluminum

-Watch for tolerances
+1. Watch for tolerances

 If you know you want to apply the anodizing process to your aluminum component, be aware that the process does add some thickness to the part, which can (albeit marginally) affect part tolerances.

-Edges and corners
+2. Edges and corners

 With anodizing, an important design tip is to ensure that all edges and corners of the workpiece have radii of at least 0.5 mm.
 Part designs should also not integrate any burrs.

-Consider using other finishing steps
+3. Consider using other finishing steps

 Because anodizing is an electrochemical process, it doesn’t have the same effect as bead blasting or polishing.
 That is, if a machined part goes straight to anodizing, it is likely that some machine marks or scratches will remain on the finished part’s surface.

-Work with batches
+4. Work with batches

 If you are coloring your aluminum parts or products, it is advisable to anodize them in small batches.
 This ensures a greater degree of color uniformity, as it can be difficult to exactly match a color from one batch to the next.
 The ideal scenario for color consistency is to anodize a small batch of small parts at once.

-Common applications for anodizing aluminum
+Applications for anodizing aluminum

 Anodizing is a high quality and affordable finishing process which has made it popular for a number of applications across a wide variety of industries.
 So broad is its use that it is likely you encounter an anodized metal part in the course of your day.